 Where are you planning to travel to next?

-We are already booked for a close-to-home voyage from Fremantle to Broome – hoping for underwater wonders and amazing birdlife.
-We have added on the Kimberley to follow as we love that area and hope to see more of our incredible homeland.
+We have planned to visit the Kimberley as we love that area and hope to see more of our incredible homeland.
 Later, we are booked for another voyage sailing around the northern region of Papua New Guinea, hoping to swim with whale sharks.
 When we are able to fly a little further afield, we have Svalbard on our very long wish list!